 Respect - About one of the most important relationships in your life

-See, what’s at stake here is actually the relationship between you and your child – a relationship that is basically far more important than the relationship between your big social scene and your child’s ‘look’.
-The less ‘must’ and ‘I decide over you’ there is, the less a percentage of your time spent going with it, the more you can see your child’s personality unfold and the more fun you can have together, The more time you have to talk about what’s going on in your life, the more you can sing – and yes, fill yourself with whatever is valuable and meaningful to you.
+See, what's at stake here is actually the relationship between you and your child - a relationship that is basically far more important than the relationship between your big social scene and your child's 'look'.
+The less 'must' and 'I decide over you' there is, the less a percentage of your time spent going with it, the more you can see your child's personality unfold and the more fun you can have together; the more time you have to talk about what's going on in your life, the more you can sing - and yes, fill yourself with whatever is valuable and meaningful to you.

-The meta-layer on children’s hair styling is basically something that you are not good enough as you are when you turn the quilt aside; that social norms mean that you have to spend a lot of time and money polishing the surface so that the world can accept you.
-And here, I think it is needed to fight hard.
+The meta-layer on children's hair styling is basically something that you are not good enough as you are when you turn the quilt aside; that social norms mean that you have to spend a lot of time and money polishing the surface so that the world can accept you.
+And here, I think it is necessary to fight hard.
 Self-esteem is a gift, and it is precisely the unconditional love of the parents to be cherished.
-Give your child room to be himself, and don’t send a daily morning message to your child saying that you have to polish the facade before you can walk out the door.
+Give your child room to be himself, and don't send a daily morning message to your child saying that you have to polish the facade before you can walk out the door.

-There is always a middle way
+There is always a middle way.

-My message is just this: children with chaotic hair who are their own, often have parents who have time to hear what they say, parents who have the surplus to hold on to completely different core values and who dare to know their children more than they use them as a business card.
+My message is just this: children with chaotic hair who are their own often have parents who have time to hear what they say, parents who have the surplus to hold on to completely different core values, and who dare to know their children more than they use them as a business card.

-Parents who dare not to care about judgments based on looks, because they have made a choice that other matters are much more important.
+Parents who dare not to care about judgments based on looks because they have made a choice that other matters are much more important.

-It’s no secret that I’ve been very close to dying of cancer.
-I struggled for half a year to survive the treatment of a disease that had devoured my bone marrow health and, thus, my immune system – I had bone marrow cancer.
-The disease is now ‘at rest,’ and I hope to die from something else before it possibly wants a more active life.
-The path through this course of illness has made it very clear to me what is essential (to me, and to us) – and this connection is
+It's no secret that I've been very close to dying of cancer.
+I struggled for half a year to survive the treatment of a disease that had devoured my bone marrow health and, thus, my immune system - I had bone marrow cancer.
+The disease is now 'at rest,' and I hope to die from something else before it possibly wants a more active life.
+The path through this course of illness has made it very clear to me what is essential (to me and to us) - and this connection is

 1. The hours we have together, every minute, are significant, unique.

-2. I want to get to know my children, they are some wonderful people all four, and I welcome every detail of their personalities and enjoy their development and development.
+2. I want to get to know my children, they are wonderful people all four, and I welcome every detail of their personalities and enjoy their development and development.